top of page

 I’ve managed to preserve recordings of a number of my lectures from the past half a dozen years.
 Watching them is like being in a class with me.
 There is one set that I did for the CSULB counseling center psychologist interns and staff geared to working with the students there and another set of three (out of the original five, two are missing) for the staff working at Union Station “in the trenches” with homeless people.
 There are also a couple more lectures One for the psychiatric staff at South Alabama university that focuses on recovery-based medication practices, and one for CSUN social work students introducing recovery to them, and an on line presentation to a group planning 988 crisis services.

-CSULB Psychology Interns: Overview of Role of Medications in College Counseling Center (2020)
+CSULB Psychology Interns: Overview of Role of Medications in College Counseling Center (2020) part 1

 This is a lengthy class that challenges the status quo and the medical model, beginning with the nature of college mental health challenges, focusing throughout on how medications fit into overall therapy, psychological development, and recovery, ending with how to get off medications.